After Aldersgate United Methodist Church relocated to its new property, then pastor Rev. Woody Weilage

 communicated a vision for a community garden on the property in one of his Sunday morning messages in 2009.
 The idea was embraced by several church members, who formed a seed committee to further develop the concept.
 The committee soon learned that it shared objectives with Keep Carrollton Beautiful, and merged its efforts with this nonprofit group.
 The garden was built in the spring of 2010 and each year our harvest is larger than the previous year.
 As a community garden, we share half of our harvest with those in need in our community.

-The Giving Garden, Carrollton’s first community garden, is proud to announce that it has finally reached its 12,000 lb. milestone!
-Since its inception in 2010, we have donated over SIX TONS of organic fruit, vegetables, and herbs to Christian Community Action and AUMC Food Share so that everyone in our community may enjoy good nutrition.
-Just this year alone, we have donated A WHOLE TON of produce!
-And yes, plants actually grow in this hot Texas summer heat!
-A big “Thank You” to our gardeners, volunteers, and everyone who has helped to support the garden over the years!
+The Giving Garden, Carrollton’s first community garden, is proud to announce that it broke the 3,200 lb. milestone in donations for 2017!
+This has been our best growing year EVER and there’s still another month left!
+Since January, we have donated more than A TON AND A HALF of organic fruit, vegetables, and herbs to Christian Community Action and AUMC Food Share so that everyone in our community may enjoy good nutrition.
+A big “Thank You” to our gardeners, volunteers, and everyone who has helped to support the garden this year!

 For more information about the garden, visit: www.givinggardenofcarrollton.org

 The Giving Garden, Carrollton’s first community garden, donated 3,200 lbs. of fresh, organic produce to help those in need in our community in 2017!
 Not only does the garden help others, but we make friends, enjoy our own harvests, laugh, learn about gardening, and get plenty of exercise.
 We are accepting applications for garden bed rentals in 2018!
 Even if you know nothing about growing produce in Texas, we can teach you.
 For more information, check out our website at www.givinggardenofcarrollton.org or email us at email@example.com

 Statement of support from Carrollton's new mayor, Kevin Falconer: